 The real benefits of creativity kids are internal: getting into the flow state, developing flexibility, trusting their inner voice, growing in competency, and realizing their own vision, among others.

 Digital technology has many benefits, as well as many potential negative effects for children's well-being.
-Engage your child in proactively managing screens.
+Engage with your child in proactively managing screens.

 It's a great time of year to prioritize literacy.
 Here are some ways you can help as a parent.